teopinillo/openforbusiness_live/README.md

 ## App Sites
 The main part of the project.
 Keep the logic for the cards.

-For this project is used Postgree as a database.

 #### Models Description

 **BusinessClasification** : Hold the possibles clasification for a business.

 **Business** Hold the information related to a business.